SuyeshBadge/fixin5mins/memory-bank/progress.md

 2. **Core Services**:
    - Template management system for image generation
-   - AI service integration for text generation
+   - AI service integration using OpenRouter with free models (NEW)
+   - Model fallback mechanism for reliability (NEW)
+   - Enhanced prompt engineering for better results (NEW)
    - HTML2Image service for converting HTML templates to images
    - Instagram service for posting content
    - Cloudinary integration for image hosting